Wormhole restrictions from quantum energy inequalities: Wormhole Basics

-As discussed in Sec.~\ref{sub:ANEC} the chronal ANEC can be violated in the context of semiclassical gravity.
-At this point, we will split the discussion in two cases: the `short' wormholes that can lead to causality violations and the `long' wormholes which do not.
-The strongest restriction to the existence of `short' wormholes is given by the achronal ANEC, discussed in Sec.~\ref{sub:causality}.
+As discussed in Section~\ref{sub:ANEC}, the chronal ANEC can be violated in the context of semiclassical gravity.
+At~this point, we will split the discussion in two cases: the `short' wormholes that can lead to causality violations and the `long' wormholes that do not.
+The~strongest restriction to the existence of `short' wormholes is given by the achronal ANEC, discussed in Section~\ref{sub:causality}.

-\section{Restrictions to `short' wormholes}
+\section{Restrictions to `Short'~Wormholes}

-`Short' wormholes, can be used to produce closed timelike curves or time machines.
-As we will see they are severely constrained by QEIs and mainly by the achronal ANEC.
-We begin with the description of how a wormhole can be used as a time machine and continue with constrains provided by timelike QEIs.
+`Short' wormholes can be used to produce closed timelike curves or time machines.
+As~we will see, they are severely constrained by QEIs and mainly by the achronal ANEC.
+We begin with the description of how a wormhole can be used as a time machine and continue with the constraints provided by timelike~QEIs.

-\subsection{A wormhole as a time machine}
+\subsection{A Wormhole as a Time~Machine}

-Morris, Thorne, and Yurtsever \cite{Morris:1988tu} were the first to provide a concrete mechanism for a wormhole acting as a time machine.
-In their work they considered a wormhole described by the metric \be ds^2=-e^{2\Phi(l)} dt^2+dl^2+r^2(l)(d\theta^2+\sin^2{\theta} d\phi^2) \,, \ee introduced in \cite{Morris:1988cz} where $\Phi$ and $r$ are functions of proper radial distance $l$. $l$ is zero at the middle of the throat and takes negative and positive values at each side.
-Starting from $l \to -\infty$ and increasing, $r$ decreases, reaching its minimum value $r_0$, the radius of the throat.
-Then it increases again reaching $r=|l|-M\ln{(|l|/r_0)}$ far from the throat. $\Phi$ remains finite everywhere as the construction has no horizons.
+Morris, Thorne, and~Yurtsever~\cite{Morris:1988tu} were the first to provide a concrete mechanism for a wormhole acting as a time machine.
+In~their work, they considered a wormhole described by the metric \be ds^2=-e^{2\Phi(l)} dt^2+dl^2+r^2(l)(d\theta^2+\sin^2{\theta} d\phi^2) \,, \ee introduced in~\cite{Morris:1988cz}, where $\Phi$ and $r$ are functions of the proper radial distance $l$. $l$ is zero at the middle of the throat and takes negative and positive values at each side.
+Starting from $l \to -\infty$ and increasing, $r$ decreases, thus reaching its minimum value $r_0$, which is the~radius of the throat.
+Then, it increases again reaching $r=|l|-M\ln{(|l|/r_0)}$ far from the throat. $\Phi$ remains finite everywhere, as the construction has no horizons.
 It is interesting to note that Ref.~\cite{Morris:1988tu} provided both a mechanism of wormhole stabilization and a speculative mechanism for construction.
-The first is spherical Casimir plates on each side of the throat.
+The~first is spherical Casimir plates on each side of the throat.
 Their existence provides the required negative energy to keep the throat open.
-For the second, the authors suggest the method of spontaneous wormhole production via quantum tunneling, although no more details are provided.
+For~the second, the~authors suggest the method of spontaneous wormhole production via quantum tunneling, although~no more details are~provided.